linkerd/linkerd2/doc/adding-your-service.md

 ## Prerequisites

-* Applications that use WebSockets or HTTP tunneling/proxying (use of the HTTP `CONNECT` method), or plaintext MySQL, SMTP, or other protocols where the server sends data before the client sends data, may require additional configuration.
-  See the [Protocol Support](#protocol-support) section below.
 * gRPC applications that use grpc-go must use grpc-go version 1.3 or later due to a [bug](https://github.com/grpc/grpc-go/issues/1120) in earlier versions.